Introduction

 - Wipe counters, stove, and backsplash

-- Clean sink and garbage disposal
+- Clean sink and disposal

 - Empty trash and rinse the bin if needed